 We are often called “the most contrarian college in America.”
 Or “the most rigorous college in America.”
 Or “the most intellectual college in America.”
 No matter how you define us, St. John’s College is unlike any other.
 Our students share a common curriculum centered on reading and discussing 200 of the greatest books in history.
 Students learn directly from Plato, Austen, Einstein, Woolf, and Du Bois, to name a few.
 Instead of lectures and majors, all classes are discussion-based exploring philosophy, literature, science, music, language, politics, and more.
 With a 7:1 student to faculty ratio, the college ranks #5 for best classroom experience and #9 for best undergraduate teaching.
 Our welcoming community has fewer than 1000 students on two campuses: one in Annapolis, Maryland, and the other in Santa Fe, New Mexico.
 You can spend all four years on one campus or move between the two.

-St Johns College Annapolis is a private, nonprofit school in a small town setting in Annapolis, Maryland.
-St. John's College was founded in 1696 and now enrolls around 446 students a year, including 383 undergrads.
-St. John's College provides housing for up to 390 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 80% of students stay on-campus and participate in campus events and social life.
+St Johns College Annapolis is a private, nonprofit school in the small town setting of Annapolis, Maryland.
+St. John's College was founded in 1696 and the school currently enrolls around 541 students a year, which includes 474 undergrads.
+St. John's College offers housing for up to 390 students.
+Most students live in off campus housing, and 80% of students spend their weekends on campus.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 St. John's College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 St. John's College has many options for athletes.
 See them all and learn more about life at St. John's College on the Student Life page.